awslabs/crossplane-on-eks/bootstrap/terraform/README.md

 ```

 ## Clean up
-The following command destroys the resources created by `terraform apply`
+1. Delete resources created by Crossplane such as XRDs, Compositions, and Claims.

+1. Delete the EKS cluster and it's resources with the following command
 ```bash
 ./destroy.sh
 ```